SashaSaran/JustEatTest_BMO/README.md

 ### Second Scenario

-The Second Scenario was made by me, I decided that I would be a good idea to check weather or not a similar address can be chosen after a user picks their brand of choice (for this test KFC was chosen)
+The Second Scenario was made by me, I decided that I would be a good idea to check weather or not a similar address can be chosen after a user picks their brand of choice (for this test KFC was chosen).
+This was implemented using cucumber, it can be found within the `features.features`

 ```
   @Second